SAP-samples/teched2023-IN264/exercises/ex2/README.md

   <br>![](/exercises/ex2/images/Release006.jpg) <br>

 ## 7)	Run the process

+Now we can test the process with a sample context.

   a.
 Click on the Release button in the Process Builder.
   <br>![](/exercises/ex2/images/GetInstance001.jpg) <br>
   b.
 Click on Release button on the Release Projext pop-up window.